manojtiwaskar/Selego/README.md

 ### Additional variate selection techniques

 The scripts to run tsFRESH and PCA based variate selection algorithm are also available in ` ./Code/ ` folder.

+**Note: To successfully run the below variate selection algorithm, provide the necessary inputs mentioned in the commented script. **

 1. To run tsFRESH based variate selection algorithm:
 ```